maelgangloff/domain-watchdog/README.md

 ## Licensing

-This entire project is licensed under *GNU Affero General Public License v3.0 or later*.
+This source code of this project is licensed under *GNU Affero General Public License v3.0 or later*.
 Contributions are welcome as long as they do not contravene the Code of Conduct.

 [^1]: RFC 3912 : WHOIS Protocol Specification.
 (2004).
 IETF Datatracker. https://datatracker.ietf.org/doc/html/rfc3912